chobe111/medicalImageChanger/README.md

 	```
 	if your input dicom series path is
 	**path/to/your/dicom_series(dir)**
-	output  nifti file will generate in
+	then your output  nifti file will be generated in
 	**path/to/your/dicom_sereis(dir)/dicom_series(dir)_name.nii.gz**

-- Combine two png to paried png (same size)
+- Combine two png files to a paired png (same size)
 	```
 	micg_combine_png OUTPUT_DIR_PATH IMAGE1_INPUT_PATH IMAGE2_INPUT_PATH
 	```